-The County has also recognized the importance of good site planning as it relates to a projects ingress and egress from the major roadway system.
+(VI) The County has also recognized the importance of good site planning as it relates to a project's ingress and egress from the major roadway system.
 Inadequate control of access points, median openings and signalized intersections can accelerate the deterioration of the systems overall level of service just as fast as the increases in traffic volumes.
 The County has developed and adopted policies to control the number, location and type of access points to the road network.
-These policies are based on the Collier County Access Management Policy (Resolution No. 92-42) and follow-up Resolution No. 01-246, and existing road and land use conditions.
-An access management plan map exists for each mixed-use activity center.
-The purpose of the access management plans is to minimize the adverse impacts to safety, capacity and operating conditions of the roadways, while providing adequate access to those properties.
-Access points on state controlled roads are subject to approval by the Florida Department of Transportation.
+These policies are based on the Collier County Access Control Policy (Resolution No. 92-42) and follow-up Resolution No. 01-247, and existing road and land use conditions, and are outlined in Section 4.04.02 of the Land Development Code.

-3. Marco Island Airport Impacts
+(VI) 2.
+Marco Island Airport Impacts